The Ultimate OSCP Preparation Guide, UPDATED: 2021

 4. Join a hacking group.
 Google is a hell of a tool.
 Start looking for hacking discord groups, slack channels, etc. When I started, I found these groups within minutes.
 If you seriously can’t find any (which would be concerning at this point), message some hackers and get the lowdown.
 I don’t know a lot of lone-wolf hackers.
 You will miss out on a lot of resources if you attempt to fly solo.

 5. Vulnhub is going to be your bread and butter.
 By this point, you’ve likely read and watched a lot of material on hacking.
 Start downloading beginner boxes and practicing.
-If you get stuck, read some writeups until you can get unstuck.
+If you get stuck, read some writeups until you can progress.
 Rinse and repeat.
 Keep doing this until you get a robust methodology.
 Watch more hacking videos if you feel like your methods aren’t quite there.

 6. Once you’ve cracked open a bunch of Vulnhub boxes, pursue the creation of a HackTheBox account, start reaching out to people in the hacking group you joined in step (4), and look for collaboration on active boxes, proceed to the “Intermediate Hacker” section.
 Be sure to check out the “Beginner Tips” section first!
 Don’t cheat yourself on the HackTheBox account creation.
 Hack your invite.
 You don’t need help.

 The following are tips that I think are valuable to a beginner, crafted for the convenience of not having to spend months struggling: